Status as of June 2022

 2.3 By accessing the app, the user declares that he or she has understood and acknowledges the following conditions and legal information in connection with the app (and the elements contained therein).
 Users who do not agree to these conditions must refrain from using the app.

-3.1 With the app, users can check the authenticity, integrity and validity of a COVID-19 certificate, as well as whether it has been revoked in Switzerland.
+3.1 With the app, users can check the authenticity, integrity and validity of a COVID-19 certificate, as well as its conformity with the access categories and whether it has been revoked in Switzerland.

 3.2 The camera must be activated to scan COVID-19 certificates displayed on mobile devices or on paper.

 3.3 The app performs the following functions by means of an interface to the operating system of the user's mobile phone:

 - COVID-19 certificates (QR code) can be scanned with the camera, thereby checking the authenticity, integrity and validity, as well as conformity with the access categories and the revocation status of the scanned certificates in accordance with the Swiss rules.
 This requires synchronisation or retrieval of the signature certificate and revocation lists, as well as the Swiss verification rules from the FOITT systems via the internet.

 - After these lists have been successfully synchronised, the app can continue to be used for checking offline (without an internet connection) for 48 hours.